Control the birthrate of unwanted animals

 Our Targeted Approach

-And in 2010, we deployed the GusMobile Spay/Neuter Van to go directly into under served neighborhoods throughout Chicago.
+In 2011, we deployed the GusMobile Spay/Neuter Van to go directly into neighborhoods throughout Chicago where access to veterinary services is limited even though demand is high.

 The Proof Is in the Numbers

 PAWS Chicago was founded in 1997.
 That year, 42,561 animals in Chicago were euthanized.
-Since then, we have seen an 80 percent decrease in the number of pets killed.
-In 2014, the number of pets euthanised was below 10,000.
+Since then, we have seen an incredible decrease in the number of pets killed.
 We attribute much of this decrease to the success of spay/neuter services and education, which lowered the number of animals entering the shelter system.

-There are still nearly 10,000 homeless pets killed annually in Chicago and thousands more in surrounding communities.
+There are still thousands of homeless pets killed annually in Chicago and thousands more in surrounding communities.

 We’re working to be even more effective with our spay/neuter services.
 Every year, we conduct thorough analysis of: